wp-plugins/gwolle-gb/readme.txt

 * checkedby, int with the WordPress ID of that moderator.
 * istrash, bool if it is in trash or not.
 * isspam, bool if it is spam or not.
+* admin_reply, string with content of the admin reply message.
+* admin_reply_uid, id with the WordPress user ID of the author of the admin_reply.

 = Filter an entry on the frontend =